mi3nts/birdSongMints/readme.md

 Contains firmware which classifies bird songs

 ## Action Items.
+ - Give a small summary of whats been done on this doc.
- - Acknowlege the original authers of the ML alg
+ - Acknowlege the original authers of the ML alg on this doc.
  - Create an ordered dictionary for each data point of data collected :
  ```
  def BSM001Write():